zxdvd/blog/content/basic/unicode encoding: utf16 and utf8.md

 ```

 ### BOM (byte order mark)
-For UTF16 and UTF32, you may get problems when communcating among machines that mixed
+For UTF16 and UTF32, you may get problems when communicating among machines that mixed
  with little endian and big endian.
 BOM is used to deal with this.

 BOM is a fixed bytes at the beginning of file or stream that is used to hint the endian.